ardatan/graphql-tools/website/docs/stitch-directives-sdl.md

 ### Object keys

-In the absence of a `keyField` to pick, keys will assume the shape of an object with a `__typename` and all fields collected by all selectionSets on the type.
+In the absence of a `keyField` to pick, keys will assume the shape of an object with a `__typename` and all fields collected for all selectionSets on the type.
 These object keys should be represented in your schema with a dedicated scalar type:

 ```graphql
 type Product @key(selectionSet: "{ upc }") {